abarnert/swiftenum/README.md

     something = Maybe.just(2)
     nothing = Maybe.nothing()

 As with a normal `enum.Enum`, or a Swift `enum`, the `type` of `barcode1` is `Barcode`.
 However, note that `Barcode.upca` itself is _not_ a `Barcode`, it's a function that takes 4 arguments and _returns_ a `Barcode`.
-(Also, of course, `Barcode.none` is a function that takes 1 argument and returns a `Barcode`.)
+(Also, of course, `Maybe.nothing` is not a `Maybe`, it's a function that takes no arguments and returns a `Maybe`.)
 Just as with normal function calls in Python, enum constructor calls check the number of arguments, but not the types, which are only there for documentation (although a static type checker, like some future version of `mypy`, could easily do something useful with them).

-Note that to write recursive enums, you don't needSwift's `indirect`--but you do need to put the type in quotes (much as with [PEP 484][484] type hints).
+Note that to write recursive enums, you don't need Swift's `indirect`--but you do need to put the type in quotes (much as with [PEP 484][484] type hints).
 So, this Swift example:

     enum ArithmeticExpression {
         case Number(Int)